 Find an interesting aspect of your location and make that the focal point.
 Is your locale near a body of water?
-Charter a yacht, or hire a riverboat cruise, and host a cocktail hour on board so guests can take in the sights.
+Charter a yacht, or hire a riverboat cruise to host a cocktail hour on board where guests can take in the sights.
 This is perfect for a destination wedding but can highlight cool local hotspots, too.

 Make It Interactive

 Bring in a form of entertainment that is both special and incorporates an interactive element.
 You can even fit this to the destination to make it even more special.
 Think along the lines of setting up a lounge area with a cigar roller or DIY cocktail mixing.